margg00/cinemada-website/README.md

 Furthemore, the actors dataset was also filtered to remove actors who have ended their career more than 20 years ago, in an attempt to keep the results are in line with actors of our generation.
 This guide should be relevent to the present industry landscape.

+After this filtering, ??? actors remain.

+## How to represent the timeline of an actor's career ?

+Our goal thoughout this analysis is to understand how each role played by an actor or the combination of those roles may have impacted his overall sucess and recognition.
+The definition of this success is explained later.
+The career trajectories and the distribution of role features are unique for each actor.
+As a result, it would be poor choice to solely base our analysis on the average of those features, such as the average genre, average movie budget or average role importance.
+Instead, we need to consider the evolution of those features in time to truly understand their impact on success.
+For this reason, we decided to divide the career of actors in 3 time spans: the Early Years, the Mid-Career and the Late Career.
+The career of an actor extends from the release date of the first movie he played in to the last movie.
+We choose to define the Early Years of the career as the first 20 years.
+The following 20 years (between year 21 and 40) constitute the Mid-Career and every other movie released after that are part of the actor Late-Career stage.
+The dataset can then be separated in 3: the young actors, still in their earlier years, the experienced actors in their Mid-Career and the very experienced actors in their Late-Career.
+During our analysis, we will consider those 3 career stages indepently.

+### Plot

 ## How to measure an actor success?